The Sean Hannity Show

-The Sean Hannity Show is a conservative talk radio show hosted by Sean Hannity.
+The Sean Hannity Show (or simply Hannity) is a conservative talk radio show hosted by Sean Hannity.
 The program is broadcast live every weekday, from 3 p.m. to 6 p.m.
 ET.
 The show is produced in the New York City studios of radio station WOR and is transmitted via ISDN from Hannity's home in Florida, or on location if Hannity's commitments to Fox News Channel take him out of the New York area.
 The show is now syndicated by Premiere Networks, a subsidiary of iHeartMedia, on terrestrial radio affiliates across the United States, on Sirius XM Patriot channel 125. and on American Forces Network's AFN 360 PowerTalk and The Voice channels.
 The primary focus of the program is the politics of the day, with interviews of liberal and conservative commentators.
 After conservative radio show The Rush Limbaugh Show ended its run following Limbaugh's 2021 death, The Sean Hannity Show became the most-listened-to commercial radio talk show with an estimated 16.25 million listeners.